abhaykumar129/remix-buy-me-a-coffee/README.md

 **** funder_to_amount_funded – Mapping of address → funded ETH.

-🔹 Key Functions
-Function	                       Type	                     Description
-fund()                    	    payable	                   Allows a user to fund the contract (must meet min USD). withdraw()	                    external	                 Allows only the owner to withdraw all ETH. get_eth_to_usd_rate(uint256)	    view	                   Converts given ETH to USD using Chainlink price feed.

 🔹 How It Works

 1.User sends ETH via fund() or by sending ETH directly to the contract.

 2.Contract fetches ETH/USD price from Chainlink Aggregator.